shade-econ/sequence-jacobian/README.md

 ## Resources

 The `notebooks` folder contains a number of examples.
 We recommend working through the notebooks in this order.
+[Click here](https://shade-econ.github.io/sequence-jacobian/notebooks.zip) to download all notebooks as a zip.

 - [RBC](notebooks/rbc.ipynb)
 - [Krusell-Smith](notebooks/krusell_smith.ipynb)